Sonia Báez-Hernández: Writing

 Baez-Hernandez has also published articles in academic journals and creative writing.
 She wrote “A Woman’s Cancer Journey: A Call for Human Rights” in Research for Community and Cultural Change in 2011 and “Breast Cancer: a New Aesthetic of the Subject” in The National Women’s Studies Association Journal in December 2009.

 She started creative writing as a teenager.
 Baez-Hernandez first published poem was Born Equal in Centro de Estudios Puertorriquenos, Vol X11, No. 2000.
 She was selected to published Container, and There is Something in the anthology Between the Heart and the Land/Entre el Corazón y la Tierra Latina Poets from the Midwest (eds.)
 B. Cárdenas, J. Vázquez Paz.
 Chicago: Abrazo Press, 2000. books.google.
-She was invited to publish three poems Polvo Azuloso, Intrusions, and Between Salome and Penelope in Diálogo, Centro for Latino Research, DePaul University, No. 11, Summer 2008.
+She was invited to publish three poems at the Polvo post.
+Also publish the poems Azuloso, Intrusions, and Between Salome and Penelope, in the Diálogo, Centro for Latino Research, DePaul University, No. 11, Summer 2008.
+In addition, Baez Hernandez published an essay the Last Artist Standing: Living and sustaining A Creative Life over 50, edited by Sharon Louden, 2025.

 Territories of the Breast

 In 2001, Baez-Hernandez was diagnosed with breast cancer.
 During diagnosed in and out patient clinic her rights to understand and discuss her treatment options had been violated.
 She began to document her body modification through biopsies, treatment and between surgeries, as strategies to manage the anguish of being disfranchised.
 She shares the struggles with the American healthcare system, both as a woman and an immigrant, reflected a human rights movement within her artwork.
 In 2006, she produced a film called Territories of the Breast, which documented not only her experience with her cancer treatment but the treatment of fellow patients as well.
 The film was given the Spirit award at the Reels Sister of the Diaspora Film Festival in New York.